selewangraig/BA_analysis/README.md

-# British Airways - Airline Review Data Analysis Project
+# British Airways - Airline Review Data Science and Analysis Project

 This project involves scraping review data from the web, specifically from the website Skytrax.
-I will focus on collecting reviews about British Airways airline itself, clean and prepare the data, and then perform analysis to uncover insights.
+I focused on collecting reviews about British Airways airline itself, cleaned and prepared the data, and then performed analysis to uncover insights.
 This readme provides an overview of my project.

 ## Data Collection

-To start collecting data, I will run Python code that helps gather data from Skytrax.
-I have created a "data" folder and set my file path accordingly.
+To start collecting data, I used BeautifulSoup4 that helps gather data from Skytrax.
+At first I stored it in a dataframe, then later using pandas created a csv file and saved it in the data folder.

 ## Data Cleaning